This Week’s Top Economic Data Points: U.S Trade Deficit Increases

-- According to the U.S. Department of Labor, the number of individuals who filed for federal unemployment benefits for the first time fell to 258,000 for the week that ended December 3 from the week before.
-The four-week moving average of first-time claims rose, however, while the number of individuals who continued to file for benefits declined.
-That figure dropped to 2.005 million from 2.084 million.
-In other employment-related news: there were 5.5 million jobs open in the United States at the end of October 2015 and U.S. employee productivity increased 3.1 percent in the third quarter of 2016.
+- According to the U.S. Department of Labor (DOL), the number of individuals who filed for federal jobless benefits rose to 272,000 for the week that ended Feb.
+20 from 262,000 the week before.
+The four-week moving average of first-time claims fell slightly, however, as did the number of individuals who continued to file for benefits.
+That figure dropped to 2.253 million for the week that ended Feb.
+13 from 2.273 million the week before.
+The DOL also announced last week that unemployment rates dropped in 47 states in January, stayed the same in one state and increased in the final two.